WWE News: WWE Teases Huge Matches For Goldberg And Two Are ‘Dream Matches’ The Fans Will Hate

 The return of Bill Goldberg to the ring is something that a lot of people never thought would happen.
 It had been more than a decade since he had been in a wrestling ring, and then, he shows up and destroys Brock Lesnar in less than two minutes at Survivor Series.
-Now, he is sticking around for a while that means he may have a number of new opponents coming his way.
+Now, he is sticking around for a while and that means he may have a number of new opponents coming his way.
 WWE editors have put together five “dream matches,” but fans will hate some of them.

-As recently reported by Inquisitr, Goldberg’s new deal with the company means he will be sticking around at least through WrestleMania 33.
+As recently reported by the Inquisitr, Goldberg’s new deal with the company means he will be sticking around at least through WrestleMania 33.
 Not only will he wrestle at that event, but he’s also wrestling at the Royal Rumble this month and Fastlane in March.

 Somehow or another, his feud with Brock Lesnar will continue on a little bit, but they may clash in the Royal Rumble over-the-top bout, and that may end it.
 Well, who would and could Goldberg possibly move on to face after that?